 Applies to amcinonide topical: topical application cream, topical application lotion, topical application ointment

-Along with its needed effects, amcinonide topical (the active ingredient contained in Cyclocort) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by amcinonide topical (the active ingredient contained in Cyclocort).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking amcinonide topical:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking amcinonide topical:Incidence not known

 - Blistering, burning, crusting, dryness, or flaking of the skin